jagill/node-pvc-file/README.md

 ### Convert files to streams
-When a stream writes a file path to `pvcf.fileStreamer`, it opens a Readable file stream, pushing it line by line down the pipe.
-It will only consume the next line when it the pipeline requests it, and only open the next file if it has exhausted the current file stream, which makes it very memory efficient.
+When a stream writes a file path to `pvcf.fileStreamer`, it opens a Readable file stream, pushing the chunks down the pipe.
+It will only open the next file stream if it has exhausted the current file stream, which makes it very memory efficient.

 ```js
 var streamer = pvcf.fileStreamer()